 Karina Gauvin’s extensive discography – nearly 50 titles – has won her numerous awards, including a “Chamber Music America Award” for her “Fête Galante” disc with pianist Marc-André Hamelin, 2 grammy nominations for her recordings with the Boston Early Music Orchestra and several Opus Prizes.
 She recently recorded the role of Donna Elvira with Teodor Currentzis and Music Aeterna for Sony Classical.

 Past projects embrace a European tour and a recording of Ariodante (Handel) for EMI Virgin Classics, along with a European tour and a recording of Giulio Cesare, both with Alan Curtis and Il Complesso Barocco.
 She sang in the Martyrdom of Saint Sebastian and the Symphony No. 2 (Mahler) with the San Francisco Symphony Orchestra, under the direction of Michael Tilson Thomas.
 Karina Gauvin recently sang Lia in Debussy’s Enfant prodigue with the Orchestre Philharmonique de Radio France and Mikko Frank later released on the Erato label.

-Recent and future projects include the role of Merab in Handel’s Saul at the Glyndebourne Festival, Giunone in Cavalli’s Calisto at the Staatsoper München and at the Teatro Real in Madrid as well as a French melodies recital at the Lille Opera.
+Recent and future projects include the role of Merab in Handel’s Saul at the Glyndebourne Festival, Giunone in Cavalli’s Calisto at the Staatsoper München and at the Teatro Real in Madrid as well as a French melodies recital at the Lille Opera and at Wigmore Hall.
 Karina Gauvin also made a much-lauded interpretation of Vitellia at the Théâtre des Champs-Elysées in La Clemenza di Tito under the direction of Teodor Courrentzis and sang Ascanio, a unique Camille Saint-Saëns’ piece, at the Grand Théâtre de Genève.